 - The bike: These bikes are usually hard-tail mountain bikes with front suspension forks, designed to be ridden mostly standing up.

-Watch the Dual Slalom contest from Crankworx Innsbruck live on Red Bull TV on October 1.
+Watch the Dual Slalom contest from Crankworx Innsbruck on Red Bull TV.

 How fast is it possible to go without pedalling?
 The answer is very fast indeed if your pump track skills are up to scratch.